 Cheesymite Scrolls are best made on the day you want to eat them, but they do freeze well, if you have any leftover.
 This is a large recipe, so you will have 2 trays of Cheesymite Scrolls.
 I love these scrolls, fresh out of the oven, or at least warmed up in the microwave for a melted gooey cheesy-ness.
 Bon Appetit! Приятного аппетита!

-- 3 tablespoons melted butter – using 15ml measure – can use oil
+- 3 tablespoons melted butter can use vegetable oil

 - 1 teaspoon sugar